tigera/docs/calico-enterprise/networking/egress/egress-gateway-on-prem.mdx

 * Before upgrading egress gateways to a particular version, upgrade the other {{site.prodname}} components first.
 The egress gateway image should never be newer than the other {{site.prodname}} components.
-We recommend keeping the gress gateway version up-to-date with the overall product version to minimise the chance of incompatibilities.
+We recommend keeping the egress gateway version up-to-date with the overall product version to minimise the chance of incompatibilities.

 * Ensure that the policy sync API is enabled; this is required by egress gateway images starting with v3.11.0.
 To